International students

 To leave a course before your course is completed you need to submit a Notice of Withdrawal form.
 Student services will contact you and advise you of the next steps in the process and will begin an offboarding process which involves ensuring you have:

-- and for international students it will mean reporting your change in enrolment status to the Department of Home Affairs via the PRISMS website.
+NB.
+For international students: you must report your change in enrolment status to the Department of Home Affairs via the PRISMS website.

-If you believe you are eligible for a refund you will need to apply for a refund via the application for a refund form https://fs3.formsite.com/NIDAed/bxmovtickn/index.html.
+If you believe you are eligible for a refund, you will need to apply for a refund via the application for a refund form.

-All refunds will be managed through the relevant Fee Policy for domestic and international students. https://www.nida.edu.au/courses/policies
+All refunds will be managed through the relevant fee policy for domestic and international students.

-Delaying your study if you have a compelling reason why you need to take temporarily stop studying.
+You can delay your study if you have a compelling reason why you need to temporarily stop studying.

-To request a deferral, you must submit an Application to Defer form with evidence to support your compassionate and compelling circumstances.
+To request a deferral, you must submit an Application to Defer form with evidence to support your circumstances.

 Your application will be reviewed and if your reasons are considered valid you will be granted a deferral.
 If a deferral is granted you will receive a letter acknowledging: